andreasm80/blog.local/content/post/2024-05-05-taking-rancher-by-suse-for-a-spin/index.md

 ![soon-to-be-rke-nodes-proxmox](images/image-20240507161104692.png)

 Now I have some freshly installed VMs running, it is time to hand them over to Rancher to do some magic on them.
 Lets head over to Rancher and create a Custom cluster.

-Click on Custom
+### Creating RKE2 cluster on existing nodes - "custom cloud"

+In Rancher, go to Cluster Management or from the homepage, **create** and select **Custom**

 ![custom-cluster](images/image-20240507161939708.png)